 Application Process & Grantee Reporting

-We ask that grant applicants for new projects contact us well in advance of any deadline, and initially by a one page letter of inquiry (LOI), which may be emailed.
+We ask that grant applicants contact us well in advance of any deadline, and initially by a one page letter of inquiry (LOI), which may be emailed.
 Outline the proposed project and its approximate cost, noting the amount to be requested from the Kenneth A. Scott Charitable Trust.

 PREPARING YOUR PROPOSAL